AAA3A-AAA3A/AAA3A-cogs/README.rst

 There are settings for server administrators (logs, delete message, information with command in specified channel, disable commands).
 There is a possibility to imitate a user and also the user and the channel at the same time.

+**AntiRaid:**

+This cog allows you to prevent raids on your servers.
+If you give a person too many permissions, they can destroy everything by deleting each channel one by one.
+With this cog, the bot will delete all the roles (and therefore permissions) of the person if he deletes a channel (unless he is the server owner).

 **Ip:**

 A cog to display the external ip address of the bot and a command for the web address with support for ip and a custom port.